kazurayam/ReactInputField/README.md

 });
 ```

-I would evaluate this test code is the best readable and concise amonst all E2E testing tools.
+I would evaluate this test code is the best readable and concise amonst all E2E testing tools that I know.
 The `await` keyword looks beautiful.
 I think that the `await` keyword is indispensable to test any modern JavaScirpt web apps.

 Now you are ready to run the test by Playwright.